Huntsman’s Copse

 The special soul this skeleton king possesses is used to acquire a vast amount of souls or create a great power.

-Halberd born from the soul of a Skeleton King.
+Halberd created from the soul of a Skeleton King.
 Endowed with the power of Dark.

 Halberd born from a king of bones has an ominous skull that seems to be resembling the appearance of its final moments.

 As to their killers, we find many Hollow thieves armed with daggers or short bows with poison arrows and armored in metal and leather throughout the area.
 The sheer number of criminals executed in medieval societies would lead to a disproportionate amount of bandits and highwaymen turning Undead and getting exiled.
-That they are the Hollows who have survived this long lurking in the forest, including one of the hunters’ facilities, implicates them as the prey chiefly responsible for overwhelming their predators.
+That they are the Hollows who have survived this long lurking in the forest, including one of the hunters’ facilities, implicates them as chiefly responsible for overwhelming the tourists; the nimble and wily robbers also look to have claimed their dogs.
 But more importantly, they prove that the hunters weren’t just slaughtering a horde of half-naked Hollows — indeed, some of their Frankenstein creations drop the bandit set.
 There were always risks to residing in a remote forest surrounded by countless violent madmen wandering around, so them being eventually overrun might have been inevitable.
 And whether slowly losing ground piece by piece or suddenly come down upon all at once, the hunters became the hunted.

 Key to the cave cell in the Hunter’s Forest.